-In addition, based on 12 months ending December 31st 2015, Taseko-Gibraltar spent over $277 million on supplier goods and services.
-Approximately $92.5 million (38%) was purchased from suppliers and contractors in the BC Interior and Cariboo regions.
-This spend provides increased economic activity to the Cariboo region.
-Examples of purchases include:
+Based on the last 12 months ending December 31st 2016, Gibraltar Mine spent over $231 million on supplier goods and services.
+Approximately 38% of these expenditures ($86.8 million) was purchased from suppliers and contractors in the BC Interior and Cariboo regions.

 United Way Campaign

 Taseko employees are generous.
 Since 2008, Taseko-Gibraltar employees, along with the Company, have donated $660,000 to the Annual United Way Campaign, an employee driven program focused on local need.

 Joseph & Rosalie Segal Family Health Centre

 In July 2013, Taseko made a three year $1.5 million commitment to help build a new Mental Health Facility at Vancouver General Hospital.
 It was the largest corporate contribution to mental health and helped in the drive to make the new Joseph & Rosalie Segal Family Health Centre a reality.
 The funding will aid VGH in building a new state-of-the-art facility, which will provide a therapeutic and healing environment for patients from across the province.